Coromandel (electorate): Population centres

-The current Coromandel seat is based around the Coromandel Peninsula, and contains the main Coromandel towns of Thames, Whitianga, and Whangamatā.
+The current Coromandel seat is based around the Coromandel Peninsula, and contains the towns of Coromandel, Pauanui, Thames, Whitianga, and Whangamatā.
 To the south of the electorate is the Hauraki District which contains the main townships of Paeroa, Waihi and Ngatea.
-It also extends an arm down into the Bay of Plenty, to take the town of Katikati, with its southern boundary on the edge of the Tauranga urban area.
+It also extends an arm down into the Bay of Plenty, to take the towns of Katikati and Ōmokoroa, with its southern boundary on the edge of the Tauranga urban area.